 There is also a fundamental need to come to terms with unfamiliar periods in history in a way that facilitates reflective and adaptable skills, including empathy and imaginative insight.
 Students need to be able to assess past events in a critical manner and not merely “tell the story”.

 History at this school as a whole, offers various different approaches to learning, at different levels and in a wide range of subject areas.
 The Burnham Grammar School History department is unusual in offering a comparatively wide range of periods for study.
-Courses and topics vary from general overviews at one extreme such as the Cold war in Year 8, to in-depth studies at the other, such as the development of the French Nation State during the 16th Century in Year 13.
+Courses and topics vary from general overviews at one extreme such as the British Empire in Year 7, to in-depth studies at the other, such as the development of the United States into a Superpower from the 19th Century to the 20th Century in Year 12 & 13.
 The former encourages understanding of historical process, with its mix of continuity and change; the latter develops the analysis of documents and other material, developing research methods.

 Please see our BGS Curriculum Maps for History and for Politics below :